eicrud/eicrud/docs/hooks/service-hooks.md

 ```

 !!! note
-    Error hooks are called by the controller and not the [service](../services/definition.md).
+    Controller hooks are called by the controller and not the [service](../services/definition.md).
 This means they'll only catch errors that result from a controller call.